 It’s a very simple tool.
 It doesn’t have setting options like the other grinders here, but it does allow you to make anywhere from two to fourteen cups of coffee.
 It also features a handy shutoff feature when your desired grind has been achieved.

-However, there are problems that come with this grinder.
+However, some problems come with this grinder.
 When you remove the container, many of the grounds will spill out, leaving you with a big cleanup job.
 It’s also inconsistent, leaving you with blends that are coarse in some places and very fine in others.

 If you’re looking for an entry-level product, this will get the job done.
 However, serious buyers probably won’t pay the Bellemain much mind.